Chewy Pumpkin Snickerdoodle Cookies

 Why You’ll Love This Recipe

-- Family-Friendly: Kids love rolling the dough balls in cinnamon sugar—it’s fun and messy!
+- Family-Friendly Fun: Kids will love helping roll the dough balls in cinnamon sugar—it’s like a mini baking party!

 Ingredients You’ll Need